 Today my body must know it’s a cardiovascular day because I’m really craving extra carbohydrates.
 Since it’s a cardio day I don’t feel guilty having a little extra since my body will use it as fuel and provide me with energy to workout.

 So what am I having extra of?
 Good question.
-I’m having gluten free spiral pasta, sweet potato with the skin and no condiments on the sweet potato.
-We all loves carbohydrates.
-Carbs are not bad for us.
-Our bodies need carbohydrates.
-Carbs are great in moderation.
-But not all carbs are created equal.
+I’m having gluten free spiral pasta, sweet potato with the skin, no condiments on the sweet potato.
+I’m sure you love carbohydrates just like me.
+Although we think are are bad for us there not our body needs carbohydrates for energy.
+Carbs are great in moderation of course.

 I eat with a purpose!
 There’s a reason why I eat what I eat.
 Eating healthy and making the right food choices is not impossible.
 You have to want to change and want to eat healthy, that’s the first step.

 I tell my friends and clients to make a mental note how they feel after making unhealthy food choices or over eating on sedentary days.

 On days I dabble in a little excess I make sure it’s a day I will be really active.
 For instance when heading to the mountain to snowboarding there are not many food choices, my usual at Chic-fill is a spicy chicken sandwich on a “wheat bun” with “extra lettuce and tomato” Im okay with eating this because I know I will burn it off that day snowboarding.

 We all have to start somewhere.
 No matter what stage you are in to committing to live a healthy life style making good carb choices can be a small start to a healthy future of feeling better and having more energy.

 Something as simple as choosing the right kind of carbohydrates in moderation can be a small yet drastic health change.